You are currently viewing Naturalized Canadian Citizen

 2. How can someone become a Canadian citizen?

-3. What are the requirements for naturalization?
+3. What are the main requirements?

 4. How do I apply?

-5. What does the citizenship test include?
+5. What is on the citizenship test?

-Questions about Canada’s history, values, institutions, and symbols.
+Canadian history, values, institutions, and symbols.

 6. What happens during the interview?